-- 1. The Title VI Public Notice of Protections against Discrimination is posted at the receptionist desk at the MPO offices in English, Spanish and Chinese. - 2.
-If anyone enters the office that is LEP, then "I speak cards" from the 2010 Census will be shown to determine their primary language. - 3.
-Language Assistance Resources immediately available include an in-office Chinese interpreter.
-There is also a Language Line subscription available to the MPO and LEP persons through the LFUCG 311 Lexcall call center. - 4.
-If notified in advanced that the LEP person plans to attend an MPO meeting or is coming to the MPO offices, an interpreter will be made available for the meeting or visit at no cost to the LEP person. - 5.
-At all times the LEP person will be informed and aware that there is no cost for these services to them. - 6.
-Most public input surveys will be provided in Spanish depending on the scope of the planning effort, the geographic area and the target audience. - 7.
-Key safety messages will be translated into Spanish as part of public outreach campaigns and will be aired on Spanish-speaking media outlets.
+1. The Title VI Public Notice of Protections against Discrimination is posted at the receptionist desk at the MPO offices in English, Spanish and Chinese.

+2. If anyone enters the office that is LEP, then "I speak cards" from the 2010 Census will be shown to determine their primary language.

+3. Language Assistance Resources immediately available include an in-office Chinese interpreter.
+There is also a Language Line subscription available to the MPO and LEP persons through the LFUCG 311 Lexcall call center.

+4. If notified in advanced that the LEP person plans to attend an MPO meeting or is coming to the MPO offices, an interpreter will be made available for the meeting or visit at no cost to the LEP person.

+5. At all times the LEP person will be informed and aware that there is no cost for these services to them.

+6. Most public input surveys will be provided in Spanish depending on the scope of the planning effort, the geographic area and the target audience.

+7. Key safety messages will be translated into Spanish as part of public outreach campaigns and will be aired on Spanish-speaking media outlets.

+8. The MPO website will include a language translation option that will easily translate the web content into most common languages.